torero619/biostats549/README.md

 # Module 2
 # Module 3

+## Exercises for Section 6.1 (Question 1) on page 196

+### 1. Use the Hospital charges worksheet in the file Chpt 4-1.xls.

+   a.
+Calculate the mean and median for Age, LOS, and Charges by using the =AVERAGE() and =MEDIAN() functions.

+   b.
+Based on these, in what direction are these distributions skewed, if at all?

+   c.
+Calculate the variance and standard deviation of Age, LOS, and Charges by using the formulas in Equations 6.3 and 6.4.

+   d.
+Calculate the variance and standard deviation of Age, LOS, and Charges by using the =VAR() and =STDEV() functions.
+Make sure that the results in (c) match those in (d)

+## Exercises for Section 6.2 (Questions 1) on page 208

+### 1. Use the Hospital charges worksheet in the file Chpt 4-1.xls.

+   a.
+Based on the mean and standard deviation for LOS, generate a frequency distribution in terms of 1 standard deviation unit around the mean.

+   b.
+Develop the Excel chart to show the frequency distribution generated in (a).

+## Exercises for Section 7.1 (Question 1) on page 243

+### 1. Using =TINV() and Equation 7.1, calculate the exact 95 percent upper and lower confidence limits for the following:

+   a. n = 40, mean = 32, S.E. = 1.23

+   b. n = 40, mean = 32, S.E. = 3.23

+   c. n = 140, mean = 32, S.E. = 1.23

+   d. n = 140, mean = 32, S.E. = 3.23

+## Exercises for Section 9.1 (Questions 1 and 2) on page 302

+### 1. Calculate the t value for the following hypotheses, given the sample outcomes indicated.

+   a.
+H0∶ 𝜇 = 11, H1∶ 𝜇 ≠ 11, x = 12.2 , standard deviation = 8.9, n ≠ 40.

+   b.
+H0∶ 𝜇 = 11, H1∶ 𝜇 ≠ 11, x = 14.0 , standard deviation = 8.9, n = 40.

+   c.
+H0∶ 𝜇 = 11, H1∶ 𝜇 ≠ 11, x = 13.7, standard deviation = 8.9, n = 40.

+   d.
+H0∶ 𝜇 = 234, H1∶ 𝜇 ≠ 234, x = 228.4, standard deviation = 40.53, n = 120.

+   e.
+H0∶ 𝜇 = 234, H1∶ 𝜇 ≠ 234, x = 226.4, standard deviation = 40.53, n = 120.

+   f.
+H0∶ 𝜇 = 234, H1∶ 𝜇 ≠ 234, x = 226.4, standard deviation = 40.53, n = 120.

+### 2. Determine the probability of t in each example in Exercise 1, and decide for each whether you would accept or reject H0.

 # Module 4
 ## 10.1 (Question 1)
 ### 1. Use the data on the Costs worksheet of Chpt 10–1.xls, and replicate the calculations in Figure 10.3.